simp/simp-doc/docs/help/FAQ/Puppet.rst

 .. code-block:: bash

-   ( umask 0027 && sg puppet -c '/usr/share/simp/bin/r10k deploy environment production )
+   ( umask 0027 && sg puppet -c '/usr/share/simp/bin/r10k deploy environment production' )

 This will deploy the environment with the correct permissions and group ownership.
 If ``deploy/generate_types`` is set to ``true``, it will also